zarf-dev/proposals/0048-schema-update-process/README.md

 ### Removed Fields

 One option for storing removed fields on newer schemas is to use annotations.
 Kubernetes takes this approach.
 This would avoid the need of a custom YAML marshaler.
 The downside is that annotations could easily get quite long, confusing, and hard to read.
 Assuming a list of objects such as `variables` is deprecated, then we need to maintain an long string representation of YAML, which adds complexity when converting a package.
-Additionally, annotations are copied to OCI manifests when pushed to a registry, some registries limit the length of annotations, which could result in broken publishes.
+The reason Kubernetes takes this approach is because their data must make lossless round trips.
+Their objects might be written as v1beta1, stored as v1alpha1, then upgraded back to v1beta1, and they cannot lose any data.
+There is no place to store the information on the v1alpha1 object besides annotations.
+Zarf is going to write all active API versions to the zarf.yaml file so there is no chance of data loss.

 Another option could be a including a key `Deprecated map[string]string` to stored removed fields from previous schema versions, however this still leaves the complexity of unfurling complex objects within a string.